erwanlr/Fingerprinter/README.md

 Fingerprinter
 =============

-This script goal is to try to find the version of the remote application/third party script etc by using a fingerprint approach.
+This script goal is to try to find the version of the remote application/third party script etc by using a fingerprinting approach.

 #### Installation
 Inside the cloned repo directory: